metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 There are some privacy mistakes which we all did at least once.

-First obvious privacy mistake is having just one email and using it for everything.\
+- First obvious privacy mistake is having just one email and using it for everything.\
   It is suggested to have three different emails as follows:

   - One for personal real life use, which you share with institutional entities and your real life friends such as your bank or, your lawyer, your family, your relatives or paypal.

   - Second one for your regular online activity such as forums and web services which you regularly use.

   - And third one which is a "junk" mail which you use to register to unknown sites or services, sites which have poor or aggressive privacy policy or to register for a newsletter until you're sure that the newsletter isn't about spamming you or sharing your email with hostile services.

   It's also important that these email accounts aren't registed at same email provider, some providers care more about your privacy than others, for your real life use the best one.

   You should also take care of, in which country are email provider HQ's located, for example swiss privacy laws are strict and more protective than those in the EU or the US, therefore choose a provider from switzerland as your primary email.\
   For more information see [Data protection in Switzerland][swiss law] and also [New Federal Act on Data Protection (nFADP)][swiss new law]

   If you have to choose between a provider in the EU and the US, choose the one in EU, for more infomation see [Additional Research](#additional-research) section below.

-Second common privacy mistake some people do is having same online profile on multiple sites, for example same username, avatar or bio on multiple forums and similar sites.
+- Second common privacy mistake some people do is having same online profile on multiple sites, for example same username, avatar or bio on multiple forums and similar sites.

   There are several reasons why this is normal, but regardless of your reasons I it's not good for privacy because you run the risk of being stalked and also if your identity is somehow revealed you'll be revealed in all places where you use same username or avatar and then people who are in fact not stalkers may become one, most likely someone who knows you in real life.

-Third privacy mistake is using your real name or family name or a portion of it in username, someone from your real life could easily connect the dots between your username and your online behavior and then the risk is same as with reuse of avatars and usernames mentioned before.
+- Third privacy mistake is using your real name or family name or a portion of it in username or your real picture for avatar.\
+  Someone from your real life could easily connect the dots between your username and your behavior and then the risk is same as with reuse of avatars and usernames mentioned before.

+  Stalking isn't the only issue though, it's about your feelings or having a sense of privacy, a potential stalker might share information about you elsewhere and that's one bad feeling to be aware of.

 [Table of Contents](#table-of-contents)